snakemake/snakemake-executor-plugin-slurm/docs/further.md

 #### Setting Up a Global Profile:

 - Create a Profile Directory: If cluster administrators did not set up a global profile at `/etc/xdg/snakemake` users can opt for individual profiles.
 Establish a directory at `$HOME/.config/snakemake`.
 - The default profile will be used when specifying the `--profile`.
-It can also be set via the environment variable `SNAKEMAKE_PROFILE`, e.g. by specifying export `SNAKEMAKE_PROFILE=myprofile` in your `~/.bashrc`.
+It can also be set via the environment variable `SNAKEMAKE_PROFILE`, for example by specifying export `SNAKEMAKE_PROFILE=myprofile` in your `~/.bashrc`.
 Then the --profile flag can be omitted.

 A sample configuration looks like this: